duaayed/HandSpeak-Arabic-Sign-Language-Translator/README.md

   The scope of this project is to develop an artificial intelligence model that translates sign language into words in real-time, enhancing communication and accessibility for the hearing-impaired community.

-  i.
-Ensure Real-Time Translation: Implement real-time processing to provide immediate translation of sign language to natural language. <br>
+  i. **Ensure Real-Time Translation**: Implement real-time processing to provide immediate translation of sign language to natural language. <br>
-  ii.
-Support Arabic Language: Focus on providing accurate translation for gestures specific to Arabic sign language, catering to the needs of the Arabic-speaking community. <br>
+  ii. **Support Arabic Language**: Focus on providing accurate translation for gestures specific to Arabic sign language, catering to the needs of the Arabic-speaking community. <br>
-  iii.
-Bridging the communication barriers between deaf people and the community.
+  iii. **Bridging the communication barrier**s between deaf people and the community.

 </details>